Skip to content

 Code language: PHP (php)

-Finally, to configure the SDK, we’ll need to configure out Cloudinary Cloud Name, API Key, and API Secret.
+Finally, to configure the SDK, we’ll need to configure our Cloudinary Cloud Name, API Key, and API Secret.

-I recommend doing this by setting up a local environment variables file to avoid committing your secret keys to your Git provider or generally storing sensitive data.
+I recommend setting up a local environment variables file to avoid committing your secret keys to your Git provider or when storing sensitive data in general.

 First, create a file in the root of your project called .env.local and add the following: